fun things to do with kids in yellowstone national park

 Yellowstone, the first National Park, is a remarkable landscape – the most geysers anywhere in the world, bubbling mudpots, brilliant turquoise hot springs, wisps of smoke emerging from hillsides, rushing waterfalls, steep canyons, steaming creeks, a huge lake and abundant wildlife.
 Kids are mesmerized by smelly blurping pools, hot springs like a bottomless abyss, frozen waterfalls of rock, the sight of a grizzly bear or huge bison.
 Yellowstone really is an amazing place.

 Yellowstone National Park covers a big area (it’s the size of Connecticut).
-In planning your trip, allow several days, we recommend at least three.
+In planning your family trip, allow several days to travel around, we recommend at least three.
 In summer, the roads are crowded and it’s some distance to get to different parts of the park.
 You’ll want time to enjoy the sights (not just drive and drive), and don’t cram too many things into one day.

 Old Faithful & Around